 I think most everyone who knows me knows that I am a Christian.
 I believe that the Creator, God, Spirit or however you know Spirit loves his creation, whatever method was used to create it.
 I believe our mission is to spread that love and try to help others as the Creator loves and helps us.

 I’ve seen people change when they are sick, scared, and hurt but I also have seen people change when they are loved and accepted for who they are by another person.
 We have so much more power to change the world than we realize but more importantly we have to change ourselves to help others to change.

 This blank verse was written when I taught a Sunday School class on what a psalm is.
 I doubt very seriously that God cares about form or rhyming pattern.
-I believe the important thing is that it comes from our heart in a rush of joy, adoration, faith, praise, pure bliss or thankfulness.
-But just as the Psalmist wrote psalms of heart wrenching pain and shame, he also wrote psalms of joy, adoration, faith, praise, pure bliss, or thankfulness.
+I believe the important thing is that it comes from our heart in a rush of joy, adoration, faith, praise, or thankfulness.
+But just as the Psalmist wrote psalms of heart wrenching pain and shame, he also wrote psalms of joy, adoration, faith, praise, or thankfulness.
 Psalms can express any deep emotion that we might have, just as any song can express a deep longing or emotion.